99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Only 2 commands to deploy to AWS (sam package and sam deploy)
 - can use CodeDeploy to deploy lambda functions
 - Can help you run Lambda, API Gateway, DynamoDB

+Relies on CloudFormation templates to work!!
+SAM templates are an extension of AWS CloudFormation templates,
+with some additional components that make them easier to work with

 AWS SAM CLI lets you LOCALLY build, test, and debug serverless applications that are defined by AWS SAM templates.
 for ex. provides a Lambda-like execution environment locally